Easy Montessori Sensory Activities for 8 Month Olds

 What Classifies a “Sensorial Activity”?

 When I think of sensory activities, I think of something that engages the child’s senses.
 These things are touch, sight, sound, taste, and smell.
-A child will learn new things and have great sensory development by being provided as many opportunities for sensorial exploration through their daily lives.
+A child will learn new things and have great sensory development by being provided with as many opportunities for sensorial exploration as possible through their daily lives.
 The ideas I have to share with you are simple, regular activities.
 Many of which you would encounter in your daily life.

 Textured Basket with Various Objects